dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 - Unsaved (•) &mdash; The IDE detects unsaved changes to your file/folder
 - Modification (M) &mdash; The IDE detects a modification of existing files/folders have saved changes file or folder
-- Untracked (U) - The IDE detects changes made to new files or renamed files
+- Untracked (U) &mdash; The IDE detects changes made to new files or renamed files

 ## Related docs